aleclarson/vite-tsconfig-paths/README.md

 &nbsp;

+## TSConfig Options

 ### allowJs

 If your tsconfig file has `"allowJs": true` in it, path resolution will be expanded beyond TypeScript importers.
 The following extensions will have their imports resolved by this plugin: `.vue`, `.svelte`, `.mdx`, `.mjs`, `.js`, `.jsx`

+If you believe another file extension should be supported by default, please open an issue or pull request.

 &nbsp;